cburschka/cadence/emoticon-packs/README.md

 Format
 ------

-An emoticon pack is a folder containing a file named `emoticons.conf` as well as any number of other files.
+An emoticon pack is a folder containing a file named `emoticons.yml` as well as any number of other files.
 The folder name itself cannot contain whitespace.

-The file `emoticons.conf` must be a valid JSON file, and contain a single object literal of the following form:
+The file `emoticons.yml` must be a valid YAML file, and use this format:

-    {
-      title: "...",
+    title: ...
-      icon: "...",
+    icon: ...
-      codes: {
+    codes:
-        ...
-      },
+      :example:: example.png
-      aliases: {
+    aliases:
-        ...
-      }
-    }

-Note: Javascript comments are not valid JSON.
-All keys are optional, and any other keys will be ignored.
+      :alias:: example.png

+The `codes` key is required. `title` and `icon` are only needed for a sidebar;
+`aliases` is only needed for codes that should not be in the sidebar.

 Interpretation
 --------------